ACINQ/eclair/source/index.html.md

 connected
 ```

 Connect to another lightning node, this will perform a connection but no channel will be opened.
+Note in the _URI_ the port is optional and if missing the default (9735) will be used.

 ### HTTP Request